 These are just some of the reasons that homeowners start longing for a pitched roof—and wondering if they’re stuck with their flat roofs forever.
 Luckily, nothing is written in stone in construction.
-Homeowners who want to convert to angled roofs have options—lots of them.
+Homeowners who want to convert to angled roofs have plenty of options.
 The price and scope of the project depends both on how complicated you want your new roof to be, as well as the construction of your existing roof and ceiling joists.
 If you’re thinking about converting to a pitched roof, here’s what you’ll need to know before you begin.

 For instance, if your main concern with your roof is moisture exposure or frequent maintenance, installing a newer, higher quality roofing membrane may be a simpler and more affordable choice.
-Look for a contractor who has experience working with flat roofs and who knows how to add waterproof coatings and other surface treatments properly to prevent water exposure.
+Look for a roofing contractor who has experience working with flat roofs and who knows how to add waterproof coatings and other surface treatments properly to prevent water exposure.

-However, if you prefer the appearance of a pitched roof, are concerned about your existing roof’s structural stability, or need to correct leaks, cracks, or other issues, your best bet may be converting to a pitched roof.
+However, if you prefer the appearance of a pitched roof, are concerned about your existing roof’s structural stability, or need roof repair to correct leaks, cracks, or other issues, your best bet may be converting to a pitched roof.

 If you’ve looked at all the alternatives and determine that a roofing conversion is really the best option for your home, it’s time to start planning your home’s new architectural design.
 There are a couple of different ways to go about a conversion.
 You can install a shallow pitched roof over your existing flat roof, add a trussed ranch-style roof to convert to cathedral walls, or even build a new floor and install the pitched roof above that.